evennia/evennia/docs/source/Setup/Installation-Git.md

 The Evennia server is a terminal program.
 Open the terminal e.g. from *Applications->Utilities->Terminal*.
 [Here is an introduction to the Mac terminal](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) if you are unsure how it works.
-If you run into any issues during the installation, please check out [Mac Troubleshooting](#mac-troubleshooting).

 * Python should already be installed but you must make sure it's a high enough version - go for 3.10.